JacobT2006/ISO-download/README.md

 - Runs faster than original operating system insalled (Windows XP). <- HP Only
 - Can run alongside windows[^1].
 - Allows for better access to kernel level stuff.
-- Has Steam, Discord, and Blender.
+- Has Steam, Discord, Visual Studio Code, and Blender.

 ## Requirements